Benchmarking Agentic Newswriting via Journalistic Workflows: Related Work

 \subsection{LLMs as Agents}

 Our work builds on recent advances in enabling large language models to act as agents that reason, plan, and take actions in interactive environments.
 Chain-of-Thought (CoT)~\citep{cot} promotes step-by-step reasoning, ReAct\citep{react} integrates reasoning with external actions, Reflexion~\citep{reflexion} enables self-improvement through reflection, and Tree-of-Thought (ToT)~\citep{tot} supports branching and backtracking in reasoning.
 Benchmarks such as AgentBench~\citep{agentbench} evaluate agent performance across web navigation, tool use, and knowledge-intensive tasks, while MMSearch~\citep{mmsearch} focuses on multimodal retrieval and summarization.
-Although MMSearch shares topical similarity with our work by requiring retrieval from multimodal sources, its tasks are fundamentally one-time content generation: the agent gathers all required context in a single query and produces a final answer without further interaction.
-In contrast, NEWSAGENT frames newswriting as an open-ended process where information needs evolve, requiring the agent to search and integrate content across multiple iterations — a setting that captures the dynamic editorial workflow of real-world journalism, beyond the scope of static retrieval benchmarks.
+Although MMSearch is topically related, it focuses on one-shot retrieval and generation, where all context is gathered in a single step.
+In contrast, NEWSAGENT models newswriting as an iterative process with evolving information needs, reflecting the dynamic editorial workflow of real-world journalism.